AmenGemechu/Portofolio2/README.md

 # Contest Area

-  The contest area is where the user will be able to continue to play the game by clicking the "Play Again" icon.
+  The contest area is where the user will be able to continue to play the game by clicking the "Play Again" butten.